Insights into the forces shaping our industry.

 There’s no doubt that a high demand exists for very specific, technical skills in the electrical industry today.
 It’s not only in engineering roles…these skills are also required in sales, operations and marketing positions.
 Talent is more selective in the roles and offers they will consider.
 Clients need to focus on organization, culture, improved speed of the hiring process, and yes…competitive compensation and benefits.
 If you’re committed to all of the above, the talent that you’re seeking is out there and ready to make a move to your organization!

 Rob Wieska is a contingent and retained recruiter exclusive to the electrical industry with a specialty in Power Distribution and Building Automation in addition to general Electrical Product Manufacturing.
-To learn more about how he can help your company identify and attract talent, check out his biography, view his LinkedIn profile or send him an email at email@example.com.
+To learn more about how he can help your company identify and attract talent, send him an email at firstname.lastname@example.org.